 You may have noticed that your best friend’s newborn baby’s eyes are now brown.
-But you could have sworn that just months ago at the baby’s first coming home party, they had those beautiful blue eyes.
-Well, you can stop with the brain wracking because no tricks are being played here.
+But you could have sworn that at the baby’s coming home party, they had blue eyes.
+Well, you can stop with the brain-wracking because no tricks are being played here.
 In fact, it’s a pretty common occurrence.

-Recent studies have discovered that a baby’s eye color isn’t necessarily determined by whether or not their parents have blue eyes.
+Recent studies have discovered that a baby’s eye color isn’t necessarily determined by if their parents have blue eyes.
 In fact, studies have shown that there may be up to 15 genetic traits that determine a baby’s eye color!
 We’ll get to explain this in just a bit.

 But first, some frequently asked questions: